All-Around Rifle Cartridges

 The master list of possible all-around cartridges

 All of these are loaded by at least one of the major U.S. or European ammunition companies.
-These are all cartridges that are at least moderately well known, which qualify ballistically and for which rifles are available.
+These are all cartridges that are at least moderately well known, which qualify ballistically and for which rifles are, or have been, available.
 This list will be refined as we go along.

 Criteria for choosing an all-around cartridge

 The top all-around cartridges must not kick more, in a normal weight rifle, than most shooters can stand.
 About 20 ft. lbs. of free recoil is the upper limit, based on reports I have read about studies on recoil tolerance, and less recoil is desirable.
 The cartridges on our list that fall within that limit include: 6.5 Creedmoor, 6.5x55, .260 Rem., 6.5mm Rem.
 Mag., 6.5x68, .264 Win.
 Mag., .270 Win., .270 WSM, 7mm-08, 7x57, 7x64, 7x65R, .280 Rem., 7mm Rem.
 SAUM, 7mm Rem.
 Mag., .300 Savage, .308 Marlin, .308 Win., 7.62x54R, .30-06, .303 British, and 8x57JS.
 The .308 Marlin and .300 Savage would be good choices for anyone sensitive to recoil and the 7mm-08, 7x57, 6.5x55 and .260 Rem. are the standouts here.
 Choose one of these cartridges if you are fed-up with hard kicking rifles.